BayramCe/prmon-anomaly-detection/README.md

-# prmon Anomaly Detection — ATLAS SPOT GSoC 2026
+# prmon Anomaly Detection — ATLAS GSoC 2026

 Warm-up exercise for the Automated Software Performance Monitoring for the ATLAS experiment project.